burrt/compsci-docs/README.md

 # Computer Science Notes

 A collection of Computer Science and Engineering notes I've jotted down across the years.
-I thought I'd use Jekyll to organize and view these notes as they were starting to grow quickly.
+I thought I'd use Jekyll to organize and view these notes as they were starting to grow pretty quick.

 ## In-browser viewing